 - Identifying and referring women who require obstetrical attention.

 - The application of this woman-centered model of care has been proven to reduce the incidence of birth injury, trauma and cesarean section.
 Midwifery Task Force

-what is the difference between a cnm and a doctor?
+Chat is the difference between a CNM and a doctor?